-In the mid-1920s, Auburn Automobile Company was struggling with poor sales and a humdrum product offering.
-They enlisted the help of entrepreneur and successful Auburn salesman E.L.
-Cord to help bail them out of trouble.
-Auburn was stuck with a large amount of unsold inventory, and their cars were considered boring by the general public.
-E.L.
-Cord came up with a simple but effective plan of repainting the unsold cars in bright colors to help gain attention.
-To the surprise of many, his plan worked incredibly well.
-As a result of his success, he was offered a position within the company.
-But Cord was an extremely ambitious and aggressive business man, and a job within the company simply wasn’t enough for him.
-By 1928 he was in complete control of Auburn, having saved it from certain bankruptcy.
-At that time he was also well on his way to building a massive manufacturing empire that included Auburn, Lycoming Engines, Checker Cab, Duesenberg, Stinson Aircraft and New York Shipbuilders, among others.
-Having re-energized Auburn as a successful car builder, he decided to build a car with his own name on it – one that would compete with the likes of Lincoln, Packard and Stutz for luxury car honors.
+In the late 1920s, after successfully reorganizing Auburn and taking control of the company, Errett Lobban Cord decided to reward his efforts by building a car worthy of bearing his own name– one that would compete with the likes of Lincoln, Packard and Stutz.
 In typical E.L.
 Cord fashion, he eschewed tradition and specified a car that was as innovative as it was beautiful.
 In 1929 the L-29 appeared as a sleek, attractive and impossibly low slung machine with front wheel drive and a De Dion front axle, designed by an ex-Miller Indy Car engineer who spearheaded the project.
-The L-29 was significant as it was the very first front wheel drive American car, beating the lesser known Ruxton to the market by a few months.
 The L-29 shared the 301 cubic inch Lycoming straight eight with Auburn, but with the engine reversed in the chassis, driving through a three-speed transmission at the front.
 Performance was adequate, and thanks to the low center of gravity, handling was impressive.
 The L-29 was available with various factory bodies, though many were custom bodied by some of the finest coachbuilders of the time.
-Only 5,014 L29s were built between 1929 and 1932, as the Great Depression took hold and luxury automobiles suffered the consequences.
+Only 5,014 L29s were built between 1929 and 1932, as the Great Depression took hold and luxury automobile sales plummeted.

-The interior is trimmed in lovely tan leather and it is in very good condition, with only some light patina from use since the restoration was completed.
-L-29s have a glorious art-deco dash design, and this example has been recently freshened to enhance the cosmetics.
-Original instrumentation and steering wheel are in very good condition.
+The interior is trimmed in tan leather with matching carpets, and is presenting in fine condition, showing only light use since the restoration was completed.
+The art deco style dash features original instrumentation and the original steering wheel and controls remain in very good order.

-With its magnificent lines and ground breaking front-drive layout, the Cord L-29 remains one of the most desirable classics of all time.
-It is of course welcome at virtually any CCCA, AACA or similar road event.
-The high quality restoration has been very well maintained and the car remains very much in showable condition.
-Fabulous colors and detailing just add to the appeal of this handsome and highly desirable Cord L-29.
+With its magnificent lines and ground breaking front-drive layout, the Cord L-29 remains one of the most distinct and desirable American classics of all time.
+It is of course welcome at virtually any CCCA, or AACA event and would be a welcome choice for touring.
+The restoration has been very well maintained and the car remains very attractive condition throughout.
+A fascinating and colorful history only adds to the appeal of this handsome and highly desirable Cord L-29.

 Feb 26, 2015